francescolonardo/eCPPTv3-Preparation/10_command_and_control.md

 We have always worked to support the information security community as a whole, and over the years experimented with different ideas (some with a greater success than others).
 One of the key components to Kali is the tools included (either pre-installed or installed via apt).
 Joining together infosec professional/hobbyist and tool authors, today we are announcing another partnership: **Kali has partnered with BC Security.**

 BC Security is the team who is currently maintaining the most active fork of Empire.
 In August 2019, the original maintainers archived the project, but with Open-source projects (as long as they don’t break software licenses) other groups can take someone else's code and improve upon it.
-This is exactly what BC Security did, forking the project, to keep the flame of PowerShell Empire alive.
+This is exactly what BC Security did, forking the project, to keep the flame of PowerShell-Empire alive.

 ### Red Team Operations with PowerShell-Empire - Lab